nerc-project/nerc-docs/docs/other-tools/kubernetes/kubeadm/single-master-clusters-with-kubeadm.md

 In this step, you will install kubelet and kubeadm on the below nodes

-- master1
-- master2
+- master
 - worker1
 - worker2

 The below steps will be performed on all the above mentioned nodes:

-- SSH into all the 4 machines
+- SSH into all the 3 machines

 - Switch as root: `sudo su`